Smog chokes Delhi; crackers, farm fires lead to worst post-Diwali AQI in 5 yrs | Science-Environment

 Delhi Environment Minister Rai, who deployed 20 anti-smog guns to combat high pollution levels, alleged the BJP instigated people to burn crackers for political gains.

 ''A large number of people did not burst firecrackers.
 I thank them all.
 But some people burst firecrackers on purpose.
-The BJP made them do it,'' he told reporters here.
+The BJP made them do it,'' he said.
 Concerned citizens and environmental activists shared pictures and videos of people bursting firecrackers on social media and termed the government ban a ''joke''.

-''Delhi should ideally shut down tomorrow morning and the government's cracker ban turned out to be a bigger joke this year.
-No one cares.
-Meanwhile, the majority of my family is either down with severe dry cough or headaches.
-DelhiAQI is 700+ and the night hasn't even begun,'' a Twitter user posted on the microblogging site.

 The Haryana government had imposed a ban on the sale or use of all kinds of firecrackers in 14 of its districts in the National Capital Region.
 The Uttar Pradesh government had allowed the use of green crackers on Diwali only for two hours in areas with moderate or better air quality.